ExplodingFist/mumo-maxusers/README.md

 mumo-maxusers
 =============

-This is a mumo module to allow an administrator the capability of enforcing granular user limits by channel in mumble.
+This is a mumo module to provide an administrator the capability of enforcing granular user limits by channel in mumble.

 Features:
 - Can set a limit to every channel (global config)